David Hirshleifer: Research

 Hirshleifer's research has taken several approaches to show that stock returns are not exclusively based on relevant financial information, but also incorporate factors such as investors' mood and superstitions.
 His paper "Good Day Sunshine: Stock Returns and the Weather," found abnormally high returns in the New York Stock Exchange composite on days that it was abnormally sunny in the New York city area.
 His research on the Chinese initial public offering market has provided evidence that Chinese companies which contain listing code numbers considered lucky in Chinese culture are initially priced much higher than financially similar Chinese firms debuting with unlucky numbers in their listing codes.

 In addition to investor psychology, Hirshleifer also examines behavior of different parties in financial market.
 His work with Usman Ali developed a method to identify insider tradings for a firm, which can be used to predict this firm's opportunistic behavior such as earnings management, restatements, SEC enforcement actions, shareholder litigation, and executive compensation.
 This paper is later reported by Justin Lahart on Wall Street Journal.
 His research, "Psychological Bias as a Driver of Financial Regulations", argued that regulator psychology plays an important role in financial markets.
-This research has garnered attention as the 2007 financial crisis has led to greater a scrutiny about the process of setting financial regulation.
+This research has garnered attention as the F2008 financial crisis led to greater a scrutiny about the process of setting financial regulation.